gghnisan/gghnisan-react-native-maps/docs/installation.md

 ### Using React Native Link (React Native 0.59 and lower)

-Run `react-native link react-native-maps` after which you should be able to use this library on iOS.
+Run `react-native link @gghnisan/react-native-maps` after which you should be able to use this library on iOS.
 Note that by default this will use Apple Maps and you will miss some of the features provided by Google (see the instruction on manually enabling Google Maps below).